 Well, wow.
 Before you even get to the music, Pain & Glory makes an impression courtesy of the artwork by Daren Newman and the glossy packaging.
-On the front cover drawings of Kyla Brox are embellished with stylish calligraphy that forms the locks of her hair out of song titles, while her name and the album title are in embossed lettering.
+On the front cover drawings of Kyla Brox are embellished with stylish calligraphy to form the locks of her hair out of song titles, while her name and the album title are in embossed lettering.

 So does the music live up to the expectations created by the cover?
 Broadly speaking, yes it does.
 With 16 songs lasting just over an hour there’s plenty to get your teeth into, mostly leaning in a soul-funk direction but with some welcome variations along the way.